 Is the legendary Delirium Cafe (yes, you’ll be delirious if you try every single beer here), named for the Belgian pale ale, Delirium Tremens,

-Just follow the parade of pink elephants and you’re headed in the right direction (Scout’s honor that you’re not trippin’ on something stronger than beer).
+Just follow the parade of pink elephants and you’ll know that you’re headed in the right direction (Scout’s honor that you’re not trippin’ on something stronger than beer).

 Descend into the cafe’s cavernous basement and prepare for a beer lover’s paradise that includes a selection of over 2,000 beers!

-That’s okay!
-The bartenders here are super friendly and all too willing to help you decide what to order because yes, they really do know what they’re talking about (shocking but true).
+No worries!
+The bartenders here are super friendly and all too willing to help you decide what to order because yes, they really do know what they’re talking about.

 But what if you’re not a drinker (like me)?

-No worries!
+No problem!
 They have a nice water bar and a fine selection of cheese and sausage that is available for anyone who is taking a hard pass on the alcohol.

 So no matter who you are: